A few years ago I discovered the wonderful way in which God uses my imagination in my prayer.

-One day as I was praying with this gospel account I imagined Martha and Mary as a couple of teenagers with their younger brother coping with the absence of their parents, perhaps after a messy divorce or through the loss of death.
+Recently as I was praying with this gospel account I felt prompted to imagine Martha and Mary as a couple of teenagers caring for and coping with their younger brother because of the absence of their parents, perhaps after a messy divorce or through their parents’ death.

-In today’s gospel account of Jesus arriving in Bethany after the death of Lazarus I sense the devastation of these young sisters at their little brother’s death, especially if he had been entrusted to their care by the departing parents.
+As Jesus arrives in Bethany after the death of Lazarus I sense the devastation of these young women at their little brother’s death, especially if he had been entrusted to their care by the departing parents.

 I can see and hear the shock of the family and friends who have gathered to support Martha and Mary.
 Few things are more difficult to live through than the untimely death of a young person.